SavannahLB/Vending-Machine/README.md

 ### Code

-Two code files were used.
+Two Arduino IDE code files were used.
 One for the "input" Arduino Board with all the buttons and the LCD screen, and one for the "output" Arduino board with the motors.
 Two Arduinos were needed because there weren't enough digital pins in only one arduino for the LCD screen and the 4 motors.

 The input board code: